 - Back pain

-New tests, or biomarkers, such as the PCA3 urine test are under development and may aid in the detection of prostate cancer.
+New tests or markers under development and may aid in the detection of prostate cancer.
 A biomarker is a biological molecule found in blood, body fluids, or tissues that is a sign of a normal or abnormal condition or disease.
-Biomarkers may also be used to see how the body responds to a treatment for a disease.
+Markers may also be used to see how the body responds to a treatment for a disease.

 Digital Rectal Exam (DRE)